Roadside assistance in Switzerland: insurance policies in comparison

 1. Who pays for roadside assistance?

-Who pays roadside assistance costs depends on the situation.
-If your car breaks down in Switzerland, the following applies:
+Responsibility for roadside assistance costs depends on the situation.
+In the event of a car breakdown in Switzerland, the following applies:

-Does your car insurance include an auto assistance add-on, or do you have roadside assistance insurance?
-Then this will cover the cost.
+Does your car insurance include the add-on Assistance or do you have breakdown insurance?
+This will then cover the cost.
 You will then receive roadside assistance without being a member of a motor club.

-Is it a newer car with a warranty (e.g. for engine damage)?
-In this case you should contact the manufacturer.
+Is it a newer car with a warranty claim, such as engine failure?
+In this case, you should contact the manufacturer.

 What is breakdown insurance?

-Breakdown assistance insurance covers several benefits.
-For example, it helps you if you break down abroad.
-It is often included in “assistance” or is available as an add-on to your car insurance.
+It is often part of the «assistance» or available as an add-on to your casco insurance – some insurers even include it in their basic liability insurance or casco insurance.
 Check with the various providers about what exactly is covered.

-In the case of road traffic accidents, the crucial point is who was at fault.
+In the event of a road traffic accident, road traffic accidents are decided on the basis of who caused the accident.
 Always keep the receipt for any roadside assistance you receive.
-As the injured party you can claim the costs back under the other person’s insurance.
+As the injured party, you can reclaim the costs from the other party’s insurer.

 Have you caused an accident and damaged other vehicles?
-Then your liability insurance will pay for the other vehicle to be towed.
-However, your insurer only pays for damage to your own car if you’ve taken out the appropriate cover (full casco and/or an auto assistance add-on).
+If so, your liability insurance covers the towing of the other vehicle.
+However, your insurer will only pay for damage to your own car if you’ve taken out the appropriate cover.
+This includes the full casco insurance and the add-on module Auto Assistance.

 With new cars, you often don’t need any extra breakdown insurance.
 Many car manufacturers offer a longer mobility guarantee for new cars.
-This covers on-site repairs, towing, a courtesy car and workshop costs.
+As a rule, this covers on-site repairs, towing, a courtesy car and workshop costs.
+The exact scope of cover depends on the manufacturer.

-2. Costs: how much does roadside assistance in Switzerland cost?
+2. How much does roadside assistance cost in Switzerland?

-Whether you’ve got a flat battery, a flat tyre or you’ve locked your keys in your car: depending on the type of issue, roadside assistance can be very expensive.
-Costs range from a few hundred to several thousand francs.
+Whether you’ve got a flat battery, a flat tyre or you’ve locked your keys in the car: depending on the problem, roadside assistance can be very expensive in individual cases.
+Costs for a roadside assistance service range from a few hundred to several thousand francs.
+This depends, among other things, on the time of the call-out and the reason for it.

 Car insurance costs

-Roadside assistance is often included in your car insurance.
-The providers usually call the cover “assistance” or “mobility” cover.
+Roadside assistance is often included in your car insurance or available as an supplemental insurance The providers usually call the cover «assistance» or «mobility» cover.

 3. Breakdown cover from motor clubs